michalPietraszko/imgui/docs/FONTS.md

 ---------------------------------------
  ## Embedding Fonts In Source Code

-- Compile and use 'binary\_to\_compressed\_c.cpp' to create a compressed C style array that you can embed in source code.
+- Compile and use [binary_to_compressed_c.cpp](https://github.com/ocornut/imgui/blob/master/misc/fonts/binary_to_compressed_c.cpp) to create a compressed C style array that you can embed in source code.
-- See the documentation in binary\_to\_compressed\_c.cpp for instruction on how to use the tool.
+- See the documentation in [binary_to_compressed_c.cpp](https://github.com/ocornut/imgui/blob/master/misc/fonts/binary_to_compressed_c.cpp) for instruction on how to use the tool.
-- You may find a precompiled version binary_to_compressed_c.exe for Windows instead of demo binaries package (see README).
+- You may find a precompiled version binary_to_compressed_c.exe for Windows instead of demo binaries package (see [README](https://github.com/ocornut/imgui/blob/master/docs/README.md)).
 - The tool can optionally output Base85 encoding to reduce the size of _source code_ but the read-only arrays in the actual binary will be about 20% bigger.

 Then load the font with: